 - A plastic window section and button.

 That’s basically it!
 A simple but effective combination, these were toys that were built to be played with aggressively and have proven to outlast many of the toys of their era.
-There are intricate, realistic toy models of cars around, prized when they are in perfect condition.
-These are not those toys.
-These are almost the opposite.
-Where those toys are treated carefully, these are up for pretty much anything a kid can throw at it, even now.
-Putting these things on a shelf not to be touched is a mistake and not really how they were intended to be used.
-Tonka toys are some of the most play-worn and beat up toys you will come across, that’s a success in my book.
 I think they look great beat up (once given a bit of a clean-up), all those scratches and dents tell a story, a good one.
 In the non-battery powered, motorised & durable toy world, these things are part of a select few.
 If you’ve got one that is not functioning properly, it could be a relatively simple process to give it a new life, check out the maintenance page of more info.

-The other main model variants in the Tonka Clutch Popper series, also made in Japan between 1980-87, are (some of which do have a different friction motor):
+The other main model variants in the Tonka Clutch Popper series aside from the Chevy’s, also made in Japan between 1980-88, are:

 - The Indy Car